Last updated on August 25th, 2021 at 08:51 am

-I understand the draw of the theme parks, but Orlando is also a great base for discovering the authentic Florida of clear cold springs, gnarly cypress knees in mysterious swamps and hiking trails under majestic arching live oaks.
+I understand the draw of the theme parks, but Orlando is also a great base for discovering the authentic Florida of clear cold springs, gnarly cypress knees, mysterious swamps and hiking trails under majestic live oaks.

 Here are some of our favorites we recommend to those who want more than theme parks in their Orlando visit.

 This big beautiful park is just 20 minutes from Disney theme parks, but is a natural world with 20 miles of hiking trails, small lakes and streams and great cabins.
 Located on the east end of the vast Green Swamp, you’ll find wildlife, hills, cypress swamps and forests.
 Visitors for whom orange groves are exotic will enjoy hikes through forests that were once groves.
 In winter, the fruit (which you can sample) decorate the forest like ornaments on a Christmas tree.
 If you can extend your visit by a day or two, consider renting a cabin here.
 They are modern, well-equipped and have lovely views of a small lake from their big screen porches.
 There’s a campground too.